rubygitflow/mea_publisher/README.md

 # Mea publisher
-Collection of opinions on technological experience
+Collection of opinions on technological experience.
+## Features
+* User registration and authentication;
+* Storing user records;
+* Sending an email notification after adding, modifying, and deleting any post.

 ## Local use
 * Ruby version:
 3.2.1